Budget and Assets

 This draft Programme provides the input to a budget setting discussion held in November which considers both priorities and the potential costs associated with each item.
 Parish Councils are severely constrained in their ability to borrow, so this discussion also includes consideration of any larger projects for which the Council wishes to build up funds over a number of years.
 The Council will also have to hand an estimate of the expected year-end financial position.

 The result is a draft budget that provides details of planned expenditure, required year-end reserves and the resultant Precept for the following year.
-This Budget is adopted and published following confirmation at a special Council Budget Setting meeting held in either December or January (see Budget 2020/21 and Budget 2021/22).
+This Budget is adopted and published following confirmation at a special Council Budget Setting meeting held in either December or January (Budget 2023/24).

 The expenditure element of the budget is confirmed in April once the actual year-end position is known.
 It is not however possible to change the Parish Precept at that time.
 Whilst the Council will endeavour to implement its annual programme in line with the budget plan, it retains the flexibility to deviate from it due to unforeseen circumstances, limited resource or changed priorities.
 It must however always maintain it spending within the limits of its income plus reserves at the start of the year.